matsa007/ToDoList_DocuSketch_Test/README.md

 $ sudo gem install cocoapods

 ```
-3. To integrate SnapKit into your Xcode project using CocoaPods, specify it in your Podfile:
+3. To integrate SnapKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '10.0'